osmosis-labs/osmosis/README.md

 to use the SDK fork, and how to make / test updates to SDK branches.

 ## LocalOsmosis
+LocalOsmosis is a containerized local Osmosis testnet used for trying out new features locally.
+LocalOsmosis documentation can be found [here](https://github.com/osmosis-labs/osmosis/tree/main/tests/localosmosis)

 To utilize LocalOsmosis, follow these steps: